History of Milton Keynes: Norman conquest and the medieval period

+Only one medieval manor house survives: the 15th century Manor Farmhouse in Loughton.
+There are sites of other manor houses in Little Woolstone, Milton Keynes village, and Woughton on the Green.
+The oldest surviving domestic building is Number 22, Milton Keynes (village), the house of the bailiff of the manor of Bradwell.

 Early modern Britain

 Enclosures

 Most of the eighteen medieval villages in Milton Keynes are still extant and are at the heart of their respective districts.
 But some, such as Old Wolverton, remain only as field patterns marking a deserted village.
 The desertion of Old Wolverton was due to enclosure of the large strip cultivation fields into small 'closes' by the local landlords, the Longville family, who turned arable land over to pasture.
 By 1654, the family had completely enclosed the parish.
 With the end of the feudal system, the peasants had lost their land and tillage/grazing rights and were forced to find other work or starve.
-Thus Old Wolverton was reduced from about thirty peasant families in the mid 16th century to almost none, within the space of a century.
-There are also deserted village sites in Tattenhoe and Westbury (Shenley Wood).
+Thus Old Wolverton was reduced from about thirty peasant families in the mid 16th centurThere are also deserted village sites in Tattenhoe and Westbury (Shenley Wood).

 Turnpike roads

 Some important roads cross the site of the new city.
 Most important of these is Watling Street between London and Chester.
 The Oxford–Cambridge route came through Stony Stratford, Wolverton and Newport Pagnell.
 Unfortunately, the heavy clay soils, poor drainage and slow-running streams made these routes frequently impassable in winter.
-The Hockliffe–Dunchurch stretch of Watling Street became a (paved) Turnpike in 1706 (the first turnpike to be approved by parliament).
+The Hockliffe–Dunchurch stretch of Watling Street became a (paved) Turnpike in 1706.
 Until about 1830, the London–Northampton road through Simpson "was generally impassible ['throughout a great portion of the winter'] without wading through water three feet deep (0.9m), for a distance of about 200 yards (180m)".
 In 1870, the new Northampton–London turnpike diverted away at Broughton to take the higher route through Wavendon and Woburn Sands to join Watling Street near Hockliffe.
-On the east/west route, the Stony Stratford–Newport Pagnell turnpike of 1814 extended the Woodstock–Bicester–Stony Stratford turnpike of 1768.
-Turnpikes provided a major boost to the economy of Fenny Stratford and particularly Stony Stratford.
-In the stage coach era, Stony Stratford was a major resting place and exchange point with the east/west route.
+On the east–west route, the Stony Stratford–Newport Pagnell turnpike of 1814 extended the Woodstock–Bicester–Stony Stratford turnpike of 1768.Turnpikes provided a major boost to the economy of Fenny Stratford and particularly Stony Stratford.
+In the stage coach era, Stony Stratford was a major resting place and exchange point with the east–west route.
 In the early 19th century, over 30 coaches a day stopped here.
-That traffic came to an abrupt end in 1838 when the London and Birmingham Railway (now the West Coast Main Line) opened through nearby Wolverton.
+In September 1838, the London and Birmingham Railway (now the West Coast Main Line) opened through nearby Wolverton and took over much of this traffic.

 Grand Junction Canal

 The Grand Junction Canal came through the area between 1793 and 1800, with canal-side wharfs in Fenny Stratford, Great Linford, Bradwell and Wolverton.
 The route bypassed Newport Pagnell but, in 1817, an arm was dug to it from Great Linford.
 Trade along the canal stimulated the local economy.
 A large brickworks was established near the canal in Great Linford: two bottle kilns and the clay pits can still be seen on the site.
-Pottery from the Midlands begins to appear in excavations of dwellings from that period.